k2haxor/HACK-THEM-ALL/Android/burp-certificate-in-android.md

+# Add Burp Certificate in Android Device

-# Export your Burp Certificate
+## Export your Burp Certificate
 * Proxy > Options > CA Certificate > Export in DER format

 * Convert it to PEM